 In His Dust – 7.
 Immersion and the Spirit

 The Greek word baptizmo means to make fully wet.
-The original Hebrew word from which the Greek was translated is ṭâbal (taw-bal’) meaning to immerse, dip, or plunge.
-Tâbal was a foreshadow and symbol of the Holy Spirit.
+The Hebrew word from which the Greek was translated is ṭâbal (taw-bal’) meaning to immerse, dip, or plunge.
+Tâbal was a foreshadow and symbol of the immersing, saturating Holy Spirit.
+In Scripture, water is a metaphor of the Holy Spirit.

-Jewish ritual immersion in the first century was used for purification.
-Everyone had to be immersed to enter the Temple; therefore, many pools (miqvehs) were located at its southern end.
-They contained mayim hayim (pronounced MY-eem HY-eem) or living waters, meaning they were not stagnant but flowed from a natural source.
+Jewish ritual immersion was used for purification.
+Everyone had to be immersed to enter the Temple; therefore, many pools (miqvehs) were located at its southern end containing mayim hayim (pronounced MY-eem HY-eem) or living waters, meaning they were not stagnant but flowed from a natural source.

-Non-Jews (Gentiles) who were converts were immersed for repentance.
-Rabbis called these waters the waters of the womb of the world for when a convert emerged from the waters, they would say of him, “he is now a child born again,” just as a child comes from the waters of its mother’s womb during birth.
+Immersion for converted Non-Jews (Gentiles) was used for repentance.
+Rabbis called these waters “the waters of the womb of the world” for they would say of the convert, “he is now a child born again,” just as a child comes from the waters of its mother’s womb.

 Immersion was administered by oneself with a witness present.
-Every part of the body had to be touched by the water for complete cleansing, so one was unclothed with fingers separated and mouth open.
+The entire body had to be touched by the water for complete cleansing, so one was unclothed with fingers separated and mouth open.
 One immersed three times and then made a confession.
-(Leviticus 15:16) (The baptism of John did not mean that John baptized, but that people responded to his message.
-His message was so convicting that the people self-immersed in repentance and in anticipation of the forgiveness of their sins.)
+“The baptism of John” did not mean that John immersed the people, but that people responded to his convicting message by self-immersing in repentance and anticipation of the forgiveness of their sins.

-Yeshua (Jesus) said to Nicodemus, “You must be born of the water and the Spirit,” implying that Nicodemus, a ruler of the Jews, was a proselyte in need of repentance.
-Since only Gentiles had to repent and be born anew, Yeshua challenged Nicodemus on a radical level by telling him he must repent and be born into God’s kingdom out of the waters of the Spirit, i.e., that both Jew and Gentile must come into the kingdom the same way, not by purifying themselves but by repenting and becoming completely new!
+Yeshua told Nicodemus (a Jewish ruler who had come to Him by night), “You must be born again of the water and the Spirit,” implying that Nicodemus was a proselyte in need of repentance.
+Since only Gentiles had to repent and be born anew, Yeshua’s challenge was radical – that both Jew and Gentile must come into the Kingdom the same way, not by purifying themselves but by repenting and becoming completely new by the Spirit… born out of the waters of the Spirit!

 “But as many as received Him (Yeshua) to them He gave the right to become children of God, to those who believe in His name who were born, not of blood, nor of the will of the flesh, nor of the will of a man, but of God.
 (John 1:12-13)